Doron-Az/gestures-io/README.md

 - Okay sign
 - Pinch

-It is of course also possible to teach new gestures using machine learning as explained above.
+New gestures can be taught using machine learning as explained above.

 ## Contact
 If you have any questions or feedback, please open an issue on GitHub or email the project owner at doronazulay9@gmail.com .